aheze/SupportDocs/Sample-FastFood/HowToCookPizza.md

 ---
-title: How to Cook Pizza
+title: How to cook pizza
 tags: fastFood
 ---

-# How to Cook Pizza
+# How to cook pizza

 Cooking pizza is easy!